5 CRM Tips to Help You Put a Smile on Your Customers' Faces

 It’s easy to create these email sequences, and schedule them on days you want to connect with your customers.

 The great thing about using this feature on your CRM is that it allows you to manage relationships in a scalable way.
-When you have thousands of customers, it can be hard to build a personal connection with each one.
-But by using this CRM hack, you’ll feel empowered to personalize at least some aspects of your relationships with them!
+When you have thousands of customers, building a personal connection with each one can be hard.
+But by using this CRM tip, you’ll feel empowered to personalize at least some aspects of your relationships with them!

 Think about your customer’s pain points, or what they’d love to hear about and create email content that puts a smile on their faces.